casperliuliuliu/VROOM_RESERVATION/draft/SystemRequirement.md

-Certainly!
-Here are the system requirements categorized based on their functions related to rooms:
+[Purpose] This draft is trying to organize the functions into groups.

 ### **Room Booking and Management:**
 1. **Search and Filtering:**